Doyon Foundation Scholarships

 To be eligible for a Doyon Foundation scholarship, applicants must:

-• Be enrolled to Doyon, Limited or be the child of an original enrollee.
-If the applicant is not an original enrollee, but is the child of an original shareholder, a certified (notarized) copy of an original birth certificate is required for verification.
+• Be a Doyon, Limited shareholder or be the child of a shareholder (descendant).
+If the applicant is not a shareholder, but is a descendant, a certified (notarized) copy of an original birth certificate is required for verification.
 Gifted or inherited shares do not qualify an individual for scholarship eligibility.

 • Be accepted to an accredited college, university, technical or vocational school.